-3.4.1.
-Month and Day, or Day of Week. - A person described in Section 3.3.1. or 3.3.2. shall place or attach to each package of perishable food a date by month and day.
-However, bakery products with a shelf life of not more than 7 days may be dated with the day of the week representing the last recommended day of sale.

-3.4.2.
-The term "Sell By". - The "sell by" date shall be displayed with the term "sell by" or words of similar import immediately preceding or immediately over the designated date unless a prominent notice is on the label describing the date as a "sell by" date and indicating the location of the date.

-3.4.3.
-Abbreviation of Weekday. - If the day of the week is solely designated as provided in Section 3.4.1. the name of the day may be abbreviated by the use of either the first two or first three letters of the name of the day.

-3.4.4.
-Expression of Month and Day. - Except as provided for in Section 3.4.1. the date shall be designated by:

-- (a) the first three letters of the month, preceded or followed by a numeral indicating the calendar day, or - (b) the month represented numerically followed by a numeral designation of the calendar day.
+- 3.4.1.
+Month and Day, or Day of Week.
+A person described in Section 3.3.1.
+Reasonable Period for Consumption or 3.3.2.
+Responsibility for "Sell By" Date shall place or attach to each package of perishable food a date by month and day.
+However, bakery products with a shelf life of not more than 7 days may be dated with the day of the week representing the last recommended day of sale. - 3.4.2.
+The term "Sell By".
+The "sell by" date shall be displayed with the term "sell by" or words of similar import immediately preceding or immediately over the designated date unless a prominent notice is on the label describing the date as a "sell by" date and indicating the location of the date. - 3.4.3.
+Abbreviation of Weekday.
+If the day of the week is solely designated as provided in Section 3.4.1.
+Month and Day, or Day of Week the name of the day may be abbreviated by the use of either the first two or first three letters of the name of the day. - 3.4.4.
+Expression of Month and Day.
+Except as provided for in Section 3.4.1.
+Month and Day, or Day of Week the date shall be designated by: - (a) the first three letters of the month, preceded or followed by a numeral indicating the calendar day, or - (b) the month represented numerically followed by a numeral designation of the calendar day.